 What Happens If You Buy Into the Guru Hype?

 Next, is another common problem new and aspiring entrepreneurs run into.
 They have a great idea or are looking to expand their business.
 They turn to the Internet to learn more about business and marketing.

 The problem here normally starts when they make an uninformed or impulsive decision and partner with the wrong people.
 In this case, a partner can be a teacher or source used to educate, an employee or freelancer hired to help, or a marketing agency brought on to consult.

-Any partner, in marketing or elsewhere in business, can be costly mistake.
+Any partner, in marketing or elsewhere in business, can be a costly mistake.
 It’s actually one of the quickest ways to waste money on digital marketing.